kmcintyre/gardenpath/README.md

 python twisted based URL auditing tool for twisted 12.1 or greater

-This inspiration behind this utility is to be able to build a deferred stack for webkit.
+This inspiration behind this utility is to be able to build a list of deferreds for webkit.
+When working with [QWebPage](http://qt-project.org/doc/qt-4.8/qwebpage.html) and twisted, I want to utilize prior knowledge (i.e. http://live.com -> http://home.live.com -> https://home.live.com -> https://mail.live.com -> https://login.live.com) to build a path/route of expected deferreds that fire along each step of the process within page.loadFinished

-It's good to know the path a given request is going to take, when working with [QWebPage loadFinished](http://qt-project.org/doc/qt-4.8/qwebpage.html#loadFinished)
+Hopefully it'll make it easier to answer questions - am I logged in?  was my submission valid?
+Has the host routed me based on an http request header, or cookie policy?

 The return value is a nested dictionary of the response headers.

 I've added 4 key/value pairs: